There is an adage residing in a dusty old book somewhere that goes like this…

 …Which, when translated into regular everyday common sense, simply echoes the hard-won wisdom and warning of countless forbearers; that if you spend more than you make… you’re going to end up in deep, deep trouble!

 It’s also a truism… a cause and effect formula that can be applied to any financial undertaking.
-Unfortunately, perhaps due to it’s proverbial “old folks” nature, it is also a message that is not quickly, or easily taken to heart.
+Unfortunately, perhaps due to it’s proverbial “old folks” nature, it's also a message that is not quickly, or easily, taken to heart.

 Regretfully, the tragic consequence of our ignorance regarding increasing debt is akin to placing a frog in a pot of lukewarm water, then heating it over a period of time.
 Generally, the amphibian is blissfully oblivious to the changes until just before it is boiled to death.

 Regretfully now, the aphorism is coming back to haunt us.
-Today, despite a momentary appreciation for a tank of cheap gas… for many companies, the cost of production (outgo) is far more than earnings (income), and ongoing loans for operating equipment and employee wages (upkeep) have begun to generate a wave of primary and sub-related layoffs, foreclosures and bankruptcies (downfall).
+Today, despite a momentary appreciation for a tank of cheap gas, for many companies, the cost of production (outgo) is far more than earnings (income).
+Ongoing loans for operating equipment and employee wages (upkeep) have begun to generate a wave of primary and sub-related layoffs, foreclosures and bankruptcies (downfall).

-A number of economists even indicate that if the production price of crude falls into the low twenties then a domino effect of larger and larger company failures and closings will tip the scales of our financial system, possibly cause a monetary collapse and theoretically, boil the frog!
+A number of economists even indicate that if the production price of crude falls into the low twenties then theoretically a domino effect of larger and larger company failures and closings will tip the scales of our financial system, possibly cause a monetary collapse, and boil the frog!

-At the moment, the critter in the pot is only experiencing mild discomfort from what it probably perceives as simply an unexpected hot refreshment to it’s bathwater.
+At the moment, however, the critter in the pot is only experiencing mild discomfort from what it probably perceives is simply an unexpected hot refreshment to its bathwater.
 It remains content to lay back and endure what is likely only a fleeting increase in temperature.

 Article Copyright J. Michael Lyffe - 2015